ModestB/meal-order-website/README.md

 # meal-order

-To look arround website you can use:
+To look arround in admin page you can use:
  - Username: admin
  - Password: admin

- To test admin page
+ To test user page:
  - Username: testuser
  - Password: testuser

- To test user page

  Or create your own.